-Departments that wish to manage user or computer accounts in Active Directory can join the U-M Windows Forest as a delegated organizational unit (OU).
-During the process, you can refer to Naming Standards for the U-M Windows Forest for information on naming standards as you add accounts and computers during this process.
+Departments that wish to manage user or computer accounts in Active Directory (UMROOT) can join the Active Directory (UMROOT) forest as a delegated organizational unit (OU).
+Refer to Naming Standards for the Active Directory (UMROOT) Forest as you add and name accounts and computers during this process.

-To join the U-M Windows Forest as a delegated OU you need to work with ITS to complete the following steps:
+To join the Active Directory (UMROOT) forest as a delegated OU, work with Information and Technology Services (ITS) to complete the following steps:

 - Up to three administrative accounts can be assigned per department with naming of <departmentprefix>-ouadmin<#>, where the departmentprefix represents the department's Active Directory prefix and # is a number between 1 and 3.